Measuring & Trimming

 7. By using nature’s Golden Ratio, you then determine the correct angle for a specific horse as determined by the Golden Ratio or Divine Proportion.

-8. Reccomended, # 5 City Head or similar nail head size to fit into holes provided in the shoe design.
+8. Reccomended, Mustad NA # 6 City Head or similar nail head size & length, to fit holes provided in the shoe design.
+HAPPY NAILS ARE HIGH NAILS

 9. Make accurate records of the finished unshod hoof angle and toe measurements and maintain good records.